stujo/rails_4_app_tutorial_notes/08-Ownership.md

 * Explain what you did
 * What is the relationship between has_many and belongs_to?
+* What is a foreign key?
 * What actually happens when we add associations between models?
 	* What does it do behind the scenes?
 	* How does it allow us to shorten our controller methods?
 Think about what your code would look like if you couldn't use model associations.
+* There are 6 model associations.
+What are they?
+Explain each one and give an example of when you might use each one.
 * How do Rails migrations work?
 * Do you need to name a migration anything specific?
 Are ther
 * What's the difference between `user:references` and `user_id:integer`